Manual cookie blocking

 Inline scripts

-Mark up consists of 2 parts; the disabler and the enabler.
-The former is what prevents the element from loading (and setting cookies) and the latter is what allows the Cookiebot CMP script to enable it if the appropriate consent was given.
+Markup consists of two parts: one that disables and one that enables the script.
+The first is what prevents the element from loading (and setting cookies) and the latter is what allows the Cookiebot CMP script to enable it if the appropriate consent is given.

 To mark up an inline script: